W-David-Porter/acim/src/text/3-the-innocent-perception/v-beyond-perception/index.md

 ²It is the medium of miracles.
 ³But the only meaningful prayer is for forgiveness, because those who have been forgiven have everything.
 ⁴Once forgiveness has been accepted, prayer in the usual sense becomes utterly meaningless.
-⁵The prayer for forgiveness is nothing more than a request that you may be able to recognise what you already have.
+⁵The prayer for forgiveness is nothing more than a request that you may be able to recognize what you already have.
 ⁶In electing perception instead of knowledge, you placed yourself in a position where you could resemble your Father only by perceiving miraculously.
 ⁷You have lost the knowledge that you yourself are a miracle of God.
 ⁸Creation is your Source and your only real function.